bovem/bovem.github.io/content/openshift/container-architecture/index.md

   relative: false
 ---

-To isolate processes in <a href="/openshift/containers" target="_blank">containers</a> from their host, container engines use the following four features provided by the GNU/LINUX-based OS:
+To isolate the processes running inside a <a href="/openshift/containers" target="_blank">container</a> from its host system the container engine uses the following four features:
 * Namespaces
 * Control Groups
 * Secure Computing
 * Security-Enhanced Linux

 ## Namespaces
 **Namespaces** are used to limit the reach of a container to its host's resources.
-This helps with security and well as limiting the resources available to the container.
+It helps with security and well as limits resources available to the container.

-The command `lsns` could be used for listing details of all the namespaces.
+Linux command `lsns` could be used for listing details of namespaces.

 The namespaces essential for containers are User, Mount, Unix Timesharing System, Process ID, Network, and Inter-Process Communication.

 ### User
-The users and groups created inside a container are completely different from its host.
+The users and groups created inside a container are different from its host.
 Processes running inside the container as a `root` user could be mapped to a non-root user on the host.

 Using the `id` command you can verify that the containers are present on a different user namespace than other processes on your host.